Multi-objective optimization and quantum hybridization of equivariant deep learning interatomic potentials: Preliminaries

 \subsection{Details of \TQOptimaX}

-We use \TQOptimaX as a multi-objective optimization algorithm that attempts to find the set of hyperparameters that minimize all the (expensive) objective functions we want to optimize.
-Particularly, \TQOptimaX succeeds on maximizing the hyper-volume in the solution space by minimizing the evaluations of the objective functions.
+We use \TQOptimaX{} as a multi-objective optimization algorithm that attempts to find the set of hyperparameters that minimize all the (expensive) objective functions we want to optimize.
+Particularly, \TQOptimaX{} succeeds on maximizing the hyper-volume in the solution space by minimizing the evaluations of the objective functions.
 Formally,

 where $k$ is the number of objective functions we want to minimize, $m$ is the number of constraints and $d$ the dimensionality of the problem.
-In our case, we want to minimize two objective functions, namely mean absolute error (MAE) of forces with respect to the validation set and inference time.
+In our case, we want to minimize two objective functions, namely mean absolute error (MAE) of forces with respect to the validation set and the inference time of the entire test set.

-We use \TQOptimaX to maximize the hypervolume ($Hv$) \cite{samo-cobra} of the region in the objective space dominated by a given set of solutions.
+We use \TQOptimaX{} to maximize the hypervolume ($Hv$) \cite{samo-cobra} of the region in the objective space dominated by a given set of solutions.